mono/website/docs/advanced/runtime/logging-runtime-events.md

   - /Logging_Runtime_Events/
 ---

 The event logging functionality in Mono displays information on runtime operations such as loading libraries, and configuration files.
 Logging is useful for debugging applications and trouble shooting installation issues.
-When logging is enabled extra debug info is printed to both stdout and stdin while an application is running.
+When logging is enabled extra debug info is printed to both stdout and stderr while an application is running.

 Trace levels
 ============